 Thesis and Your Senior Year

 What is a Thesis Template?One of the first terms you might encounter this year is "thesis template."
 The thesis templates are pre-made documents in which to write your thesis, so that it is formatted correctly for the Library and Registrar's Office.
 CUS provides downloadable templates for both Word and LaTeX.
-We highly recommend writing your thesis in the template from the beginning.
+Start writing your thesis in the template from the beginning.
 It takes time to learn how to use the templates--do not wait until the very end to move your thesis to the template!

 The thesis template is not just pre-formatted document, it is also an introduction and tutorial to writing your thesis in your program of choice.
 Before you try to begin writing in the template, take the time to read it!